shinishiho/pc/README.md

      ```

   2. Follow on-screen instructions.
+  3. Enjoy your beloved home.
+(It is recommended to restart your computer after the script finishes)

-* For someone with a custom domain name, you can set your DNS setting to the raw link of [this file](./scripts/get.ps1), and then invoke this script using a fancy command (replace with your own domain):
+* For someone with a custom domain name, you can set your DNS setting to the raw link of [this file](./scripts/get.ps1), and then invoke this script using a fancy, short command (replace with your own domain):

    ```powershell
    iex(irm win.shinishiho.cyou)
    ```

+## Customization

+Here are what you can change according to your needs:

+   1. Config folder: You can throw whatever config for the apps you use there.
+Then tell the script where those config files belong to by editing [this file.](./data/config_paths.json)
+   2. Data folder: We currently have
+      * [fonts](./data/fonts): You can put your favorite fonts here and they will be installed.
+      * [themes](./data/themes): Theming for Windows (basic theming, no external software required).
+You can save your wallpapers, cursors, system icons, color schemes here.
+      * [apps](./data/apps.json): A list of apps to be installed using winget.
+   3. Scripts:
+      * [get.ps1](./scripts/get.ps1): Edit your repo link here.
+      * [run.ps1](./scripts/run.ps1): Personalize the banner to your name, ~~or you can just throw it away~~.

 ## Tools used